mattrussell2/gradescope-autograder/README.md

 ## .zip method
-As mentioned above, with the `.zip` method, you'll need to upload a `.zip` file for each assignment.
+As mentioned above, with the `.zip` method, you'll need to upload a `.zip` file for each assignment (make sure to select `Ubuntu 22.04` for the container type).
 However, there is no other setup required.
 For the future, if you make changes to any of the files in the `dockerbuild` folder, or to `bin/run_autograder`, make sure to rebuild and re-upload the `Autograder.zip` file.

 ### For each assignment with the .zip method:
 * `cd setup/zipbuild && ./build_container.sh` - this will produce the necessary `Autograder.zip` file.
 Note: if you don't change the `setup.sh` or `run_autograder` scripts, you can re-use this file for multiple assigments.